How to be a more effective innovator

 Great ideas are almost always easy to explain and hard to realise.
 You need to work with lots of people to make the impossible possible.
 To do this you have to fight many battles, win dozens of arguments and you probably will make a few enemies along the way.

-Focus your energy to develop ambassadors and try to evade the “yes-but”-army and all its idea killers.
+Focus your energy on developing ambassadors and try to evade the “yes-but”-army and all its idea killers.

 Cut the crap